East Coast

 I returned to the area a month and a half later, to spend a day at our New Jersey facilities to do some presentations and the rest of the week in Manhattan for additional Vignette training.
 The morning after I arrived, the Jamaica-bound jet crashed in Queens, spooking us all once again.
 That day's Vignette presentations were another blur of unreality.

-Driving into Manhattan that evening with a colleague, the atmosphere was palpable, with the absence of traffic and the heavy presence of police in the Holland Tunnel.
+Driving into Manhattan that evening with a colleague, the tense atmosphere was palpable, with the absence of traffic and the heavy presence of police in the Holland Tunnel.
 We could hardly find our way to the SoHo Grand, with the blocked-off streets in the vicinity of the WTC.
 After checking in to the hotel, we left to walk to a nearby restaurant.
 Again, the sense of unreality - a beautiful evening, moderate temperatures, and an absence of people on the streets of SoHo.
 We got turned around while walking, and asked a passerby directions.
 He was extremely helpful (not my usual experience in Manhattan), and commiserated with the difficulty navigating in lower Manhattan without the familiar WTC on the skyline to provide an orientation landmark.

 During the Vignette training, a large group of us walked to the boarded-up area around the WTC recovery.
 The autumn weather was spectacular, but the motes in the air from the WTC debris were very visible.
 As we got within a few blocks, the talking subsided, and a reverent silence fell over the walkers.
 A contradictory feeling of isolation and community hit me - here I was, standing with hundreds of strangers, looking at the ruins of the WTC, sharing a similar sense of horror, resolve, and shock.
 Conversation resumed as we left the area to return to class.

-Last Updated February 17, 2007
+Last Updated February 02, 2024

 Back